senresearch/LiteQTL-G3-supplement/guidelines.md

-Structure of the supplementary material for reproducible research project.
+# Structure of the supplementary material for reproducible research project.

-Directory structure:
+### Directory structure:
 - code
-  - Makefile (This file include commands that runs everything to generate analysis result, figures, tables etc. )
+  - Makefile (This file include commands that runs everything to generate analysis result, figures, tables etc. Please see below how to write your Makefile)
   - compare_time.jl
   - preprocess-data.R
+  - generate_figure.jl
   - ...
 - data
   - raw data